 Because the Marula fruit ferments so quickly, there are three different kinds of Marula beer, each made a day apart to get different alcohol percentages and tastes.

 The first day’s Marula beer is called Tuvhu.
 It has the lowest alcohol percentage, and it is sweet and tasty.
-The second day’s beer is Neshana, and it’s alcohol percentage is higher, while the taste is less sweet, more sour.
+The second day’s beer is Neshana, and its alcohol percentage is higher, while the taste is less sweet and more sour.
 The third and final day’s beer is called Lutanda.
 It is, of course, the strongest, and only for the brave.

-So there’s a beer for every taste!
-Marula beer is very popular in rural Southern African populations.
-In fact, it is believed by some to increase the male sex drive.
+Not only is there a beer for every taste, but this popular drink in Southern Africa also has some more benefits.
+It’s believed by some to increase the male sex drive.
 Reason enough for some!

 Also, it provides some very necessary income to the women who make and sell it.
-As it is women who are the creators of this wonderous beer, they are also the main benefactors.
+As women are the creators of this wonderous beer, they are also the main benefactors.

 Other Marula Fruit Uses

 The Marula fruit is a good source of income for struggling rural communities, beyond the beer.
 The fruit is harvested off of their communal land by members of the community.

 It’s then delivered to processing plants where everything, including the fruit pulp, pips, kernels, and kernel oil are extracted from the fruit.
 It’s then stored for processing throughout the year and used for various purposes, including other alcoholic beverages, and cosmetics.

 Drunk Animals in Africa – True or False?